RadioAstronomySoftwareGroup/pyuvdata/docs/analytic_beam_tutorial.rst

 ---------------------------

 We have worked to make defining new analytic beams as straight forward as possible.
-The new beam needs inherit from either the :class:`pyuvdata.analytic_beam.AnalyticBeam`, or the :class:`pyuvdata.analytic_beam.UnpolarizedAnalyticBeam`, which are base classes that specify what needs to be defined on the new class.
+The new beam needs to inherit from either the :class:`pyuvdata.analytic_beam.AnalyticBeam`, or the :class:`pyuvdata.analytic_beam.UnpolarizedAnalyticBeam`, which are base classes that specify what needs to be defined on the new class.
 Unpolarized beams (based on the ``UnpolarizedAnalyticBeam`` class) have fewer things that